Giulia Moi

 Giulia Moi (born 24 May 1971) is an Italian Member of the European Parliament for the Five Star Movement.
 She was elected in 2014.

 She graduated with a degree in biology from the University of Cagliari and completed a PhD at King's College London entitled "Chemistry and Biological Activity of Kigelia pinnata Relevant to Skin Conditions".

 She joined the Five Star Movement, with which she was elected at the 2014 European elections.

+Biography

+She earned a bachelor's degree in Biological Sciences from the University of Cagliari, and subsequently received a Ph.D. from King's College London, with a dissertation titled “Chemistry and Biological Activity of Kigelia pinnata Relevant to Skin Conditions.”

+In 2010, she ran in the Cagliari provincial elections on the Christian People's Union ticket, in support of center-left candidate Graziano Milia, and received 16 votes.